Ejaculation problems are common sexual problems in men.

 Selective serotonin reuptake inhibitors (SSRIs) are designed to treat depression, but they also delay ejaculation.
 SSRIs used for this purpose include:

 Some men may experience an improvement as soon as treatment begins.
-However, you'll usually need to take the medication for one to two weeks before you notice the full effects.
+However, you'll usually need to take the medicine for 1 to 2 weeks before you notice the full effects.

-Side effects of SSRIs are usually mild and should improve after two to three weeks.
+Side effects of SSRIs are usually mild and should improve after 2 to 3 weeks.
 They include:

 Read more about the side effects of SSRIs.